sensu/sensu-docs/content/sensu-go/5.0/guides/create-read-only-user.md

 {{< /highlight >}}

 You may also apply the read-only role to an existing user account.
-Users can have multiple roles spanning multiple organizations, each with their own set of permissions.
+Users can have multiple roles spanning multiple namespaces, each with their own set of permissions.

 Using sensuctl, you can verify that the role and user have the correct permissions.
 {{< highlight shell >}}
 $ sensuctl role list-rules read-only
-  Type     Org.
-Env.
-Permissions
+  Type   Namespace   Permissions
- ────── ───────── ───────── ─────────────
+ ────── ─────────── ─────────────
-  *      default    default     read
+  *       default       read
 {{< /highlight >}}

 {{< highlight shell >}}